 The giant Christmas tree at Place Kléber

-At a whopping 30 metres (about 100 feet) tall at least, the Great Christmas Tree of Place Kléber is a sight by itself.
+At a whopping 30 metres (about 100 feet) tall, the Great Christmas Tree of Place Kléber is a sight by itself.
 Its trunk alone can reach up to 120 metres in diameter!
-It is a real tree and the head of the French Forestry Office searches for it in the forests of Alsace and the Vosges Mountains, starting March every year.
+It is a real tree and the head of the French Forestry Office searches for it in the forests of Alsace and the Vosges Mountains, starting in March every year.

 Traditionally, the people of Strasbourg would leave gifts for the poor at the feet of the great tree.
 Nowadays there is also a “Village of Sharing”, a Christmas Market with 85 booths by charities, including Médecins du Monde, the Red Cross and more.

 The Great Christmas Tree dominates the square, which is also the main shopping area of Strasbourg.
 Around the square and its nearby streets, you’ll find all the major shopping and eating brands, such as the famous Galleries Lafayette, as well as smaller boutiques with one-of-a-kind products.

 Located on the western side of the Grand Île, it is Strasbourg’s most visited area.
 Back in the Middle Ages, it was the favoured neighbourhood of tanners and butchers, because of the easy access to fresh water.